The American Pillar Thuja Arborvitae

 FAQ: How tall do they grow?

 Approximately 3 feet a year after the first year.
 Very rapidly until they reach 20 to 23'.
 After that, slower, ultimately 30'.
-Some people top them off for a hedge at 10' to 16' which slows their growth markedly.

 FAQ: Won't I still need to have a board fence for my dog?

-wire fence right next to the screen.
+You can make the American Pillar screen fence a dog, child, and even deer by adding a welded wire fence right next to the screen.
 The wire fence is very inexpensive and soon enough, totally invisible!

-FAQ: Can I shear/trim them?
+FAQ: Do I need to shear/trim them?

-wire fence right next to the screen.
+You can make the American Pillar screen fence a dog, child, and even deer by adding a welded wire fence right next to the screen.
 The wire fence is very inexpensive and soon enough, totally invisible!

-FAQ: Can I shear/trim them?
+FAQ: Do I need to shear/trim them?